Dre Campbell Farm

 When to Apply

 It takes time for lime to become active in the soil.
-As a result, some gardeners use it in the fall so it can dissolve before spring.
+As a result, some gardeners use it in the fall so it can start reacting with the soil before spring.

 Soil Testing